julianoczkowski/QAUI-Modus-Web-Components/README.md

 # Modus Web Components - Test Environment

-A comprehensive testing and documentation environment for **Modus Web Components** - Trimble's design system implementation.
+A comprehensive testing and documentation environment for **Modus Web Components** - Trimble's Design System implementation.
 This repository serves as both a QA testing tool and interactive documentation platform.

 ## Demo Site